pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 ## group

 The resources inside this folder are accessible by the defined groups.
-Any group has its own sub folder here whereas the name of the folder is the uuid of the group.
+Any group has its own sub folder here, whereas the name of the folder is the uuid of the group.

 ## tenant

 This root folder contains any resources and application data for tenants.
-Any tenant has its own sub folder here whereas the name of the folder is the uuid of the tenant.
+Any tenant has its own sub folder here, whereas the name of the folder is the uuid of the tenant.

 ## user

 This root folder contains user specific resources and application data.
-Any user has its own sub folder here whereas the name of the folder is the uuid of the user.
+Any user has its own sub folder here, whereas the name of the folder is the uuid of the user.

 # The app folder